Why The Process Of Growing New Brain Cells Is So Damn Important

 I also found it extremely helpful to listen to Jordan Peterson’s thoughts on the topic of depression.
 Being a clinical psychologist from Canada, he helped a lot of people becoming better in many ways — just be warned that it’s quite an emotional video.
 It absolutely broke me seeing him cry.

-If you have any questions or recommendations, let me definitely know about them!
+If you have anything on your mind, let me know about it!
 Wherever you might be — stay happy and healthy.